jcgraybill/it-costs-money/README.md

 # it costs money to be alive
 A short, non-fighty indie side scroller game.
 Run with the right / left arrow keys, jump with up arrow or space.
 Collect coins and bring them to the end of the level, but you lose coins over time.

 Currently in very preliminary state, there's one level, three or four minutes of gameplay.
-I've put a wasm build [right here](https://jcgraybill.github.io/it-costs-money/) that you can play in your web browser - try it out!
+Play it [right here](https://julesgraybill.com/it-costs-money.html) in a Chrome-based browser.
+(I know!
+I'm sorry!)

 ![screenshot](https://github.com/jcgraybill/it-costs-money/blob/main/screenshot.png)